Gjakova: Modern Period

 After the war in Kosovo, the Clock Tower of Gjakova was restored, though in a style different from the original tower.

+The actions of the government forces in Gjakova formed a major part of the United Nations war crimes indictment of the then-President Slobodan Milošević.
+Yugoslav units were stationed in and near the city in two barracks due to the risk of an attack by the Kosovo Liberation Army (KLA) from across the border in Albania.
+In one incident, NATO aircraft misidentified a convoy of Albanian refugees and attacked it.

 Most of the Albanian population returned following the end of the war.
 After that much of the town was rebuilt.
 Many Albanians viewed the Roma population as participants in war crimes and collaborators in acts of state repression.
 The Romani neighbourhood of Gjakova (Brekoc) was targeted and parts of it burnt down in mid-1999, about 600 Roma were moved to a refugee camp outside the town and as a result of political violence 15 were reportedly killed or missing by August 1999.
 The majority of the Serbian population, numbering 3,000, fled Gjakova in June 1999 with only five Serbs remaining, living under guard by KFOR troops at a local Serbian Orthodox Church.
 In 2004, the last five remaining Serbs were expelled from Gjakova with the local Serbian Orthodox Church being destroyed by ethnic Albanians during rioting as part of the March unrest in Kosovo.
 About 15 Serbs had returned to Gjakova by the 2011 census.

 Geography

+Kusari Cave is located 9 km from Gjakova city.

 Gjakova is located in the south-western part of Kosovo.
 To the north-east of the city, the west Kosovan plain of Metohija opens, while in the south-west the peak of Accursed Mountains rises.
 The city is also situated at the entrance to the Erenik Valley, where the river Krena flows from the north to the Erenik mountain stream.
-After a few kilometers, it flows into the White Drin, the longest river in Kosovo.
+After a few kilometres, it flows into the White Drin, the longest river in Kosovo.
 To the west of Gjakova lie the Gjakova Highlands, and to the north-east of the city is the Dushkaja region.

+Kusari Cave, a natural monument, is located on the territory of the municipality of Gjakova.